ebiggio/prestashop-customer-dni/README.md

 Ideas for future improvements not covered in the current version of the module:

 - ~~Allow getting the customer DNI directly from PrestaShop's `Customer` ObjectModel, instead of querying the database.~~
-This would require overriding the `CustomerCore` class, which would made this module incompatible with other modules that also do this override.
+This would require overriding the `CustomerCore` class, which would make this module incompatible with other modules that also do this override.
 Making overrides is also not recommended per PrestaShop's guidelines: [PrestaShop developer documentation - Overrides](https://devdocs.prestashop-project.org/8/modules/concepts/overrides/)
 - Allow getting the customer DNI through the API.
 - Add support for PrestaShop 1.7.6 and earlier versions.